Lean Supply Chain

 Customer/Supplier Linkages- Forecasts are essential to the supply chain, if for no other reason, than to support financial planning.
 It provides rough-cut capacity planning data, and a basis for negotiating annual supplier blanket agreements.

-Value Innovation Partners Ltd. specializes in Lean Supply Chain implementation for businesses of all types and sizes.
+Value Innovation Partners Ltd. specializes in Lean implementations for businesses of all types and sizes.
 Our continuous improvement experts are known throughout the corporate world for their expertise, precision, professionalism and high success rate.
 Contact us today to see how your business, your customers, and your bottom line can immediately benefit from our experience.

 We understand that implementing a Lean Supply Chain system into your business is customized and personalized based on factors unique to your business model.
-Therefore, our Lean Supply Chain team will develop and help implement protocols that meet the specific needs of your business, while ensuring that:
+Therefore, our team will develop and help implement protocols that meet the specific needs of your business, while ensuring that:

 VIPGroup engagements are organized to provide the least disruptions to ongoing operations.